St George's Hill: Tennis club

 St George's Hill Lawn Tennis Club was officially opened on 7 June 1915 by Prince Alexander of Teck and his wife Princess Alice.
 The club lies in the north-east corner of the estate next to Warren Pond.
 In common with the golf club, membership includes access to additional facilities: restaurants, gyms, swimming pools, health spas and crèches.
-As of 2021, it had a £1,728 yearly fee.
 Given the exclusive reputation of the area, the membership fee is typically lower than might be expected, which The Times compared in a 2016 article to that of David Lloyd Leisure.

 There are 13 grass tennis courts, 10 artificial clay, 4 'porous acrylic', 2 artificial grass, 3 TruClay, and 2 indoor.
 Plans for the installation of padel courts were approved in July 2024, despite noise concerns from some residents.
 The club defended its plans on the basis that it could lose business from members going elsewhere for padel tennis.